 The payment of dividends by our subsidiaries to us is limited by statute.
 In general, the laws and regulations applicable to our domestic insurance subsidiaries limit the aggregate amount of dividends or other distributions that they may declare or pay within any 12-month period without advance regulatory approval.
 Generally, the limitations are based on the greater of statutory net income for the preceding year or 10.0% of statutory surplus at the end of the preceding year.
 In addition, insurance regulators have broad powers to prevent reduction of statutory surplus to inadequate levels and could refuse to permit the payment of dividends calculated under any applicable formula.
-See Item 1- "Regulation-U.S. Insurance Regulation-State Regulation" for additional information.
-The maximum amount of dividends available to the U.S. holding company from our U.S. insurance subsidiaries during 2022 without regulatory approval is \$27.2 million.
+See Item 1 - "Regulation - U.S. Insurance Regulation - State Regulation" for additional information.
+The maximum amount of dividends available to the U.S. holding company from our U.S. insurance subsidiaries during 2023 without regulatory approval is \$53.7 million.

 The Bermuda Insurance Act of 1978 prohibits an insurer from declaring or paying a dividend if it is in breach of its minimum solvency margin, its enhanced capital requirement, or its minimum liquidity ratio, or if the declaration or payment of such dividend would cause such a breach.
 An insurer can declare or pay dividends without prior regulatory approval up to 25% of the total statutory capital and surplus (as shown on its previous financial year's statutory balance sheet).
 See Item 1- "Regulation- Bermuda Insurance Regulation- Restrictions on Dividends and Distributions" for additional information.
-Based on that calculation, the maximum combined amount of dividends and return of capital available to us from our Bermuda insurers without regulatory approval in 2022 is calculated to be approximately \$129.7 million.
+Based on that calculation, the maximum amount of dividends available to us from JRG Re without regulatory approval in 2023 is calculated to be approximately \$93.9 million.
 However, any dividend payment is contingent upon continued compliance with Bermuda regulatory requirements, including but not limited to the enhanced solvency requirement calculations.

-We expect to close on the issuance and sale of 150,000 Series A Preferred Shares on March 1, 2022.
-Holders of the Series A Preferred Shares are entitled to a dividend at the initial rate of 7% of the \$1,000 per share liquidation preference per annum, paid in cash, in-kind in common shares or in Series A Preferred Shares, at our election.
+Holders of the Series A Preferred Shares are entitled to a dividend at the initial rate of 7% of the Liquidation Preference per annum, paid in cash, in-kind in common shares or in Series A Preferred Shares, at our election.
 On the five-year anniversary of the Closing Date, and each five-year anniversary thereafter, the dividend rate will reset to a rate equal to the five-year U.S. treasury rate plus 5.2%.
-Dividends will accrue quarterly and will be payable on March 31, June 30, September 30 and December 31 of each year, commencing June 30, 2022.
+Dividends accrue and are payable quarterly.
+During 2022, cash dividends of \$8.8 million were declared, of which \$2.6 million was payable at December 31, 2022.

-At December 31, 2021, our Bermuda holding company had \$157,000 of cash and cash equivalent assets.
-Our U.S. holding company had \$25.9 million of cash and invested assets at December 31, 2021, comprised of cash and cash equivalents of \$18.1 million and other invested assets of \$7.8 million, which are not subject to regulatory restrictions.
-Additionally, our U.K. intermediate holding company had no invested assets and cash of less than \$10,000 at December 31, 2021.
+At December 31, 2022, our Bermuda holding company had \$277,000 of cash and cash equivalent assets.
+Our U.S. holding company had \$28.1 million of cash and invested assets at December 31, 2022, comprised of cash and cash equivalents of \$15.5 million, short-term investments of \$10.0 million and other invested assets of \$2.6 million, which are not subject to regulatory restrictions.
+Additionally, our U.K. intermediate holding company had no invested assets and cash of less than \$10,000 at December 31, 2022.